 On April 17, 2013, the Borrowers issued \$100,000 principal amount of 5.90% Guaranteed Senior Secured Notes due 2023 (the "Notes").
 The Notes are guaranteed by the Guarantors including Michael's Finer Meats, LLC, Michael's Finer Meats Holdings, LLC and The Chefs' Warehouse Midwest, LLC (collectively, the "Notes Guarantors").
 The Notes, which rank pari passu with the Borrowers' and Notes Guarantors' obligations under the Credit Facilities, were issued to The Prudential Insurance Company of America and certain of its affiliates (collectively, the "Prudential Entities") pursuant to a note purchase and guarantee agreement dated as of April 17, 2013 (the "Note Purchase and Guarantee Agreement") among the Borrowers, the Notes Guarantors and the Prudential Entities.
 The net proceeds from the issuance of the Notes were used to repay then-outstanding borrowings under the Revolving Credit Facility.
-On May 31, 2013, Qzina Specialty Foods North America (USA), Inc., QZ Acquisition (USA), Inc., The Chefs' Warehouse Pastry Division, Inc., Qzina Specialty Foods (Ambassador), Inc., Qzina Specialty Foods, Inc. (WA), and Qzina Specialty Foods, Inc. (FL) were added as Guarantors under the Notes.
+On May 31, 2013, Qzina Specialty Foods North America (USA), Inc., QZ Acquisition (USA), Inc., The Chefs' Warehouse Pastry Division, Inc., Qzina Specialty Foods, Inc. (WA), and Qzina Specialty Foods, Inc. (FL) were added as Guarantors under the Notes.
 On October 18, 2013, CW LV Real Estate LLC was added as a Guarantor under the Notes.
 On January 10, 2014, Allen Brothers 1893, LLC and The Great Steakhouse Steaks, LLC were added as Guarantors under the Notes.

-On July 23, 2014, the Borrowers and Guarantors entered into an Amendment No. 1 to the Note Purchase and Guarantee Agreement to (i) permit a subsidiary of the Company to incur up to \$15,000 of indebtedness and associated liens to obtain construction and permit mortgage financing for a new warehouse in Las Vegas, Nevada and (ii) increase the basket for additional indebtedness that is not otherwise permitted by the terms of the Note Purchase and Guarantee Agreement from \$5,000 to \$10,000.
+On July 23, 2014, the Borrowers, the Notes Guarantors and the Prudential Entities entered into an Amendment No. 1 to the Note Purchase and Guarantee Agreement to (i) permit a subsidiary of the Company to incur up to \$15,000 of indebtedness and associated liens to obtain construction and permit mortgage financing for a new warehouse in Las Vegas, NV and (ii) increase the basket for additional indebtedness that is not otherwise permitted by the terms of the Note Purchase and Guarantee Agreement from \$5,000 to \$10,000.
+On November 4, 2014, the Borrowers, the Notes Guarantors and the Prudential Entities entered into Amendment No. 2 to the Note Purchase and Guarantee Agreement to, among other things, eliminate the Company's requirement to achieve a certain minimum Fixed Charge Coverage Ratio as of September 30, 2014 and to provide that the Fixed Charge Coverage Ratio definition in the Note Purchase and Guarantee Agreement will be appropriately amended to take into account the significant investments the Company has made, and expects to continue to make, in its business to support its growth.